isomerpages/mas-moneysense/pages/Understanding Bonds.md

 <p>Some useful financial credit metrics that you could look out for are:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>Debt to equity ratio –</strong> Measures how much debt an issuer
+<p><strong>Debt to equity ratio:</strong> Measures how much debt an issuer
 is using to finance its assets and operations, as compared with the issuer’s equity.
 A high level of debt suggests higher risk.
 If debt to equity ratio is more than 2, it means that to finance its operations, the issuer has more than twice the amount of debt compared with equity.</p>
 </li>
 <li>
-<p><strong>Debt to operating income ratio –</strong> Indicates the ability
+<p><strong>Debt to operating income ratio:</strong> Indicates the ability
 of a company to pay its debt using operating income.
 A higher ratio suggests that the company may have more difficulty servicing its debt.
 A declining ratio is better than an increasing one because it implies the company is paying off its debt and/ or growing earnings.</p>
 </li>
 <li>
-<p><strong>Interest coverage ratio –</strong> Reflects how many times the
+<p><strong>Interest coverage ratio:</strong> Reflects how many times the issuer
-issuer can pay interest on debt obligations, using its operating income (or earnings).
+can pay interest on debt obligations, using its operating income (or earnings).
 A lower interest coverage ratio means a weaker ability to cover interest obligations using its operating income.
 If the ratio is less than 1, it means that the issuer does not earn enough to cover its interest expense.</p>
 </li>
 <li>
-<p><strong>Operating profit margin –</strong> Measures operating profit (or
+<p><strong>Operating profit margin:</strong> Measures operating profit (or
 operating income) as a percentage of revenue.
 This shows the proportion of revenue left, after the issuer pays for operating expenses (such as wages), which can be used to pay for fixed costs (such as interest).
 The